cobusvonwielligh/autoscriber-symptoms/README.md

 ## CD/CI

-Continuous Deployment and Integration is setup using [Netlify] (https://www.netlify.com/)
+Continuous Deployment and Integration is setup using [Netlify](https://www.netlify.com/)

 - Production: https://autoscriber.netlify.app/
 - Development: https://autoscriber-dev.netlify.app/

-## File Structure/ Project Structure
+## File Structure / Project Structure

 Within the download you will find the following directories and files: